A Local’s Guide to Visiting Évora, Portugal

 Table of Contents

-So if you could use some help planning your Portugal itinerary, consider scheduling a Portugal travel consultation with one of our Local Experts!
+If you could use some help planning figuring out your plan for visiting Évora (and Portugal in general), consider scheduling a Portugal travel consultation with our Lisbon-based Local Expert, Ana Sofia!

-These are one-hour Zoom calls where you’ll get to chat with a Portugal-based travel pro about the trip you’re planning and they’ll share their tips and advice, answer your travel questions, and help you perfect your itinerary.
+These are one-hour Zoom calls where you’ll get to chat with Ana about the trip you’re planning and she’ll share her tips and advice, answer your travel questions, and help you perfect your itinerary.

 Why visit?